Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Keys/samples/Sample3_GetKeys.md

 }
 ```

-## updating RSA key size
+## Updating RSA key size

-We need the Cloud RSA key with bigger key size, so you want to update the key in Key Vault to ensure it has the required size.
+We need the cloud RSA key with bigger key size, so you want to update the key in Key Vault to ensure it has the required size.
-Calling CreateRsaKey on an existing key creates a new version of the key in the Key Vault with the new specified size.
+Calling `CreateRsaKey` on an existing key creates a new version of the key in the Key Vault with the new specified size.

 ```C# Snippet:KeysSample3UpdateKey
 var newRsaKey = new CreateRsaKeyOptions(rsaKeyName, hardwareProtected: false)